-This document establishes the framework within which the archives program functions.
+This policy establishes the framework within which the archives program functions.
 All practices and procedures in the archives are in accordance with this policy.
-The university archivist is responsible for drafting the initial policy as well as future amendments.
+The archivist is responsible for drafting the initial policy as well as future amendments.
 This policy has been approved by the officers of the university.
 A resolution establishing the archives of Pacific Lutheran University was adopted by the Board of Regents on September 8, 1967.
 The proper name is The University Archives.

 The archivist has the authority to negotiate for the transfer of records from all university offices.
 This includes the authority to accept custody of confidential university records.